xenforo-ltd/docs/docs/controller-basics.md

 When a user clicks a link, the requested URL is routed to a specific controller and controller action.
 See [Routing basics](/routing-basics).
 For example, in XF if you click a URL like `index.php?conversations/add` you will be routed to the `XF\Pub\Controller\Conversation` controller and to the `add` action.

-If you look at this class in the file system (see <a href="/general-concepts/#autoloader">Autoloader</a> for a description of how classes and file paths map to each other) you will notice that there are a number of methods named with a prefix of `action`.
+If you look at this class in the file system (see [Autoloader](/general-concepts/#autoloader) for a description of how classes and file paths map to each other) you will notice that there are a number of methods named with a prefix of `action`.
 All of these methods indicate a specific controller action.
 So, to see the code involved when viewing the conversations/add page mentioned above, look in this file for `public function actionAdd()`.

 XF controllers are responsible for returning a reply object which generally consist of one of the following types: